Influencing & Negotiation - Executive MBA Course

 The Executive MBA Course in Influencing & Negotiation will earn you 2 ECTS points.

 The tuition fee for the two-months Executive MBA Course in Influencing & Negotiation is DKK 14,500 exclusive of VAT.

-AVT Business School is as an accredited MBA business school for managers looking to take their leadership to the next level.
-AVT was founded in 2001 and more than 2,000 managers have until now completed one of the four programs...
+AVT Business School is an accredited Executive MBA business school for experienced managers and executives looking to take their leadership and business capabilities to the next level.
+In the heart of Copenhagen on the exclusive and historic prominent Sankt Annæ...

 Udfyld formularen for mere information om Influencing & Negotiation (Executive MBA Course)